Broken Bow, Oklahoma: Geography

-The city sits at the foothills of the Kiamichi Mountains, a subrange of the Ouachita Mountains. the Kiamichi Mountains sit within Le Flore, Pushmataha, and McCurtain counties near the towns of Poteau and Albion.
-The Kiamichi peaks line up south of the Kiamichi River and reach 2500 ft in elevation.
+The city sits at the foothills of the Kiamichi Mountains, a subrange of the Ouachita Mountains.
+The Kiamichi Mountains sit within Le Flore, Pushmataha, and McCurtain counties near the towns of Poteau and Albion.
+The Kiamichi peaks line up south of the Kiamichi River and reach 2500 ft in elevation, about 50 mi north of Broken Bow.
 The range is the namesake of Kiamichi Country, the official tourism designation for southeastern Oklahoma.

 Black bear, coyote, bobcat, deer, minks, bats, bald eagles, and varieties of woodpeckers, doves, owls, and road runners are native to the Kiamichi Mountains region.